 - i.
 Placement - i.
 Route the self-adhering band around the extremity. - ii.
 Pass the band through the slit of the buckle. - iii.
 Pull the self-adhering band tight. - iv.
-Twist the rod until bright red bleeding stops. - v.
+Twist the rod until bleeding is controlled. - v.
 Lock the rod in place with the clip. - vi.
 Record the date/time of application on the tourniquet.